polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-your-first-substrate-chain/background.md

 title: Background Information
 ---

-In this section we will teach you about the Substrate blockchain development framework.
-The Node Template that you are currently developing is built from this framework.
+In this section, you will learn a little bit about blockchains and the Substrate blockchain development framework.
+The Node Template that you are compiling was built with this framework.

 ## Background on Blockchains

-Blockchain development is hard.

-Blockchain networks are composed of individual **nodes** that are connected together on a peer-to-peer (P2P) network.
+Blockchain networks are composed of individual **nodes** that are connected by a peer-to-peer (P2P) network.
 Nodes are the individual computers on a network running the blockchain software that makes everything work.

 To function, a blockchain node needs:

-- A Database
+- Storage
-- P2P Networking
+- Peer-to-peer networking
-- A Consensus Engine
+- Consensus capabilities
-- Transaction Handling
+- Transaction handling
-- A State Transition Function
+- A runtime
 - and more...

-These technologies span a huge breadth of computer science, and thus usually require expert teams to develop.
+These technologies span a wide breadth of computer science, and so blockchains usually require teams of experts to develop.
 As a result, most blockchain projects are _not_ developed from the ground up.
-Instead, these projects are forked from already existing blockchain repositories.
+Instead, these projects are forked from existing blockchain projects.
 For instance:

 - The Bitcoin repository was forked to create: Litecoin, ZCash, Namecoin, Bitcoin Cash, etc...
 - The Ethereum repository was forked to create: Quorum, POA Network, KodakCoin, Musicoin, etc...

 ![Blockchain Project Repository Forks](assets/tutorials/first-chain/forks.png)

-Building blockchains in this way has serious limitations as these existing platform were not designed with modification in mind.
+Building blockchains in this way has serious limitations as these existing platforms were not designed with modification in mind.

 ## Substrate

 Substrate is an **open source**, **modular**, and **extensible** framework for building blockchains.

-Substrate has been designed from the ground up to provide a flexible framework for innovators to design and build their next blockchain network.
+Substrate has been designed from the ground up to be flexible and allow innovators to design and build a blockchain network that meets their needs.
 It provides all the core components you need to build a customized blockchain node.

-### Substrate Node Template
+### Substrate Developer Hub Node Template

 We provide an out-of-the-box working Substrate-based node in the form of the Node Template, which should be compiling as you read this.
 Without making any changes, you and your friends could share